DivyatejM/Cost-of-Living-Analyzer/README.md

 <img src="Images/Least Expensive countries.png" width="600px"  style="text-items:center"><br><br>

 <img src="Images/Most expensive countries.png" width="600px"  style="text-items:center"><br><br>
-There area various parameters based on which the cost of living depends and their correlation plays a very important role in determining if that place in appropriate or not.
+There are various parameters based on which the cost of living depends and their correlation plays a very important role in determining if that place in appropriate or not.

 Used Nominatim & Rate Limiter from  Geopy library for extracting Latitude and Longitude of all locations.
 <br><br>